jagzmz/json-to-cypher/README.md

-# GraphMapper: Map Your Data to Neo4j Effortlessly 🕸️
+# JSON-to-Cypher Mapper (GraphMapper) 🕸️

 ## Overview ✨

-GraphMapper is a TypeScript utility designed to simplify the process of transforming your structured data (like JSON objects or arrays) into a Neo4j graph.
-Define a mapping schema once, and GraphMapper handles the conversion of your data into nodes and relationships, including nested structures, property type conversions, and custom transformations.
+`GraphMapper` is a TypeScript utility designed to transform your JSON data into Cypher queries suitable for Neo4j.
+Define a mapping schema once, and GraphMapper generates the `CREATE` and `MERGE` statements for nodes and relationships based on your data structures.

-**Think of it as a bridge:** It takes your application data on one side and translates it into the nodes and relationships that form your Neo4j graph on the other.
+**Think of it as a JSON-to-Cypher translator:** It takes your JSON data and schema definition, and outputs the Cypher queries needed to represent that data in a Neo4j graph.

 ## Key Features ✅

-*   **Declarative Schema:** Define your graph structure (nodes, properties, relationships) in a clear configuration object.
+*   **Declarative Schema:** Define your target graph structure (nodes, properties, relationships) in a configuration object.
+*   **JSON-to-Cypher Generation:** Outputs an array of Cypher query strings and parameter objects.
 *   **Flexible Node Identification:** Choose how nodes are identified (UUIDs, data fields, fixed IDs).
 *   **Powerful Property Mapping:** Use JSONPath to extract data precisely, convert types, and set defaults.
 *   **Relationship Context:** Easily create relationships between nodes created at different levels of your data (e.g., parent-child).